msuhardi/ogp-hfpg/index.md

       subtitle: WHAT OTHERS HAVE SAID
       id: infobar
       description: “KampungSpirit has proven to be an invaluable platform to crowdsource for our clients’ needs.
-The coordination is seamless!” - Social Worker, Ko Wei Lin
+The coordination is seamless!” — Ko Wei Lin, Social worker
       button: See how demo day went
       url: /hack-for-public-good-2024/aiid/
 ---